Matt-Mf/Mio-Sito/content/projects.md

 * Knowledge of Wireless protocol security, hacking, hardening and vulnerability exploits of AP.
 * Knowledge of web-based tracking techniques and fingerprinting of an host, online privacy, analytics and telemetry spoofing.
 * I have experience with Apache and NGINX Webserver on VPS or local.
 * MySQL and MariaDB DBMS.
+XSS, CrossSiteX, SQL-injection mechanism.
-* XSS, CrossSiteX, SQL-injection mechanism.
+* Veeam backup solutions.
-* I'm currently focusing on building experience with complex backup solutions like RAID configurations, Duplicati, Bacula, Timeshift.
+* I'm currently focusing on building experience with enterprise data redundancy solutions, and advanced tools like Duplicati, Bacula, Timeshift also on RAID config.

 SysAdmin/ UNIX
 -----------